in-toto/attestation/README.md

 Use `@in-toto/attestation-maintainers` to tag the maintainers on GitHub.

 ## Insights and Activities
-Stay up-to-date with the latest activities and discussions in the in-toto project by exploring the [maintainers' notes](https://hackmd.io/fRKbxm6MT3GEz-_oSQtmYA).
+Stay up-to-date with the latest activities and discussions in the in-toto Attestation Framework by exploring the [maintainers' notes](https://hackmd.io/fRKbxm6MT3GEz-_oSQtmYA).

 ## Disclaimer